-- 1. Describe steps taken to identify standardization documents, e.g. military specifications and standards, technical orders, technical manuals, and maintenance requirements cards, that required the use of substances regulated by federal and state environmental laws or virgin materials.
-Describe steps taken to eliminate language requiring the use of environmentally regulated substances, emerging contaminants, or virgin materials from standardization documents. - 2.
+- 1. Describe steps taken to eliminate language requiring the use of environmentally regulated substances or virgin materials from standardization documents. - 2.
 Describe efforts to identify possible alternatives to environmentally harmful substances or virgin materials.
 Describe how alternatives avoid resource depletion and impacts on the natural environment and human health, thereby supporting long-term operational sustainability. - 3.
-Describe efforts to determine whether the substitutes were effective. - 4.
-Describe how substitutes have eliminated or will eliminate environmental problems. - 5.
-Identify processes impacted by the material substitution.
-Determine if the material substitution is transferable to other processes on the nominee's property or at other DoD locations. - 6.
-Describe efforts by industrial process owners/operators to prevent pollution.
+Describe how substitutes reduce/eliminate environmental issues. - 4.
+Determine if the material substitution is transferable to other processes on the nominee's property or at other DoD locations. - 5.
+Describe efforts by industrial process owners/operators to implement pollution prevention/sustainability initiatives.